Fellowships and internships

 Acceptance of these internships is at the discretion of the NFSA and will be influenced by available resources and the skills and background of the applicants.

 To apply for an internship please register your details on the NFSA Temporary Employment Register.

 Select the 'University Internship’ classification, and select relevant areas of interest to ensure consideration by the appropriate sections.

-The NFSA, in partnership with the Indigenous Remote Media Association (IRCA) and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), offers an Indigenous Remote Archival Fellowship for remote media and archive workers who deal with cultural audiovisual collections.
+The NFSA, in partnership with First Nations Media Australia (FNMA) and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), offers an Indigenous Remote Archival Fellowship for remote media and archive workers who deal with cultural audiovisual collections.

 The fellowship is open to organisations developing strategies and structures to archive and preserve cultural heritage materials, particularly in audiovisual formats.
 Representatives of the successful organisation will travel to Canberra to spend three days at the NFSA and AIATSIS, and take part in a workshop organised in Alice Springs and/or their home community.

 Previous recipients have included Pitjantjatjara Yankunytjatjara Media (PY Media).